FavCRM/favcrm-for-woocommerce/README.txt

 directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

+== External services ==

+This plugin connects to an API to record user's order spending for rewarding points / stamps.

+It sends the order data every time it created (If the user is not logged in, it will not be sent anyway).
+This service is provided by "FavCRM": [terms of use](https://favcrm.io/terms), [privacy policy](https://favcrm.io/privacy).

 == Changelog ==